jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 | label | a string, the meaning of exported matrix (provided by yourself) |

 ## 4.6.13 read_natom_from_pdb
 Read the number of atoms from a given pdb file.
 If there exists more than one frame in the pdb file, only the 1st frame will be detected.
-See an example in Section 4.6.13.
+See an example in [Section 4.6.16](#4616-writeframeintopdb).

 ## 4.6.14 read_nframe_from_pdb
 Read the number of frames from a given pdb file.
-See an example in Section 4.6.13.
+See an example in [Section 4.6.16](#4616-writeframeintopdb).

 ## 4.6.15 read_iframe_from_pdb
 Read the i-th frame from a given pdb file.
-See an example in Section 4.6.13.
+See an example in [Section 4.6.16](#4616-writeframeintopdb).

 ## 4.6.16 write_frame_into_pdb
 Write a frame into the given pdb file.
 A python script is shown below, to illustrate how to use these pdb-related APIs: